abbasali-io/cibus-issues/README.md

 - cissue: #35 show item details list underneath @abbasali-io
 - cissue: #36 show the feedback provided for each item @abbasali-io

+## Order Payments

+- cissue: #39 Test failed payment and see if the bottom snackbar still show? the one that was not showign properly @sunnydutt12

 ## initScan

 - ~~cissue: #11 if user comes back to initScan, and there is a draft order, delete the draft order and create a new one @abbasali-io~~